bariir/stock-analysis/README.md

     The original VBA script is the initial code and there are always better ways to write a code.
 It’s expected to refactor your original code before you deploy it           in a production environment.

+### Refactored code execution time for All Stocks Analysis

 ![VBA_Challenge_2017.png](https://github.com/bariir/stock-analysis/tree/main/resources/VBA_Challenge_2017.png?raw=true)